-- (i) Reviews and approves the annual audit plan. - (ii) Reviews and approves the Audit Charter and budget of the Internal Audit Department, and ensures that the Internal Audit Department is distinct and has the appropriate status within the overall Company structure for the internal auditors to achieve their audit objectives. - (iii) Reviews key audit reports and ensures that Senior Management is taking necessary corrective actions in a timely manner to address control weaknesses, non-compliance with laws, regulatory requirements, policies and other observations identified by the Internal Audit, the external auditors and other control functions. - (iv) Notes any significant disagreements between the Chief Internal Auditor and/ or Head of Internal Audit and the rest of the Senior Management, irrespective of whether these have been resolved, in order to identify any impact that the disagreements may have on the audit process or findings. - (v) Advises on the appointment, remuneration, performance, evaluation, removal and redeployment of the Chief Internal Auditor and/ or Head of Internal Audit and evaluates their respective performance. - (vi) Establishes a mechanism to assess the performance and effectiveness of the internal audit function. - (vii) Makes recommendations to the Board on the appointment, removal and remuneration of the external auditors. - (viii) Monitors and assesses the independence of the external auditors including approving the provision of non-audit services by the external auditors.
+- (i) Reviews and approves the annual audit plan. - (ii) Reviews and approves the Internal Audit Charter and budget of the Internal Audit Department, and ensures that the Internal Audit Department is distinct and has the appropriate status within the overall Company structure for the internal auditors to achieve their audit objectives. - (iii) Reviews key audit reports and ensures that Senior Management is taking necessary corrective actions in a timely manner to address control weaknesses, non-compliance with laws, regulatory requirements, policies and other observations identified by the Internal Audit, the external auditors and other control functions.